SpiNNakerManchester/sPyNNaker8/p8_integration_tests/README.md

 The manual_test directory are useful tests but are often larger version of the ones above and do not need to be run each time.

+The x_test directory is tests which are marked to be removed.

-Allother directories are being reviewed
+All other directories are being reviewed
 If they are not moved they are not run and risk being removed forever.